 4th DEEP General Assembly

-DEEPs 4th General Assembly, originally planned for June 9 -12 postponed until Autumn semester.
+DEEPs 4th General Assembly, originally planned for June 9 -12 cancelled due to the Corona pandemic.

 In order to have some social activity within DEEP, provided that the corona situation and travel restrictions are less severe, we are planning tentatively a field trip and PhD-day in the Autumn semester, most likely August 16 - 18.
 In order to make a concrete plan and booking hotel we need to collect data already now and also we should know under which conditions you will join us for the event.
 I kindly request you answer this online form and help us to organize an interesting event for you.
 It is very important that you take your time to fill in the form as we will not go ahead with the plans without sufficient interest for the event.